 The sooner you start taking PEP, the better.
 PEP is effective in preventing HIV when taken correctly, but not 100 percent.

 We offer PEP on a limited basis.
-If you need PEP, call 415-581-1600 to see if PEP is available.
+If you need PEP, call 415-581-1600, select option #3 to be connected to the nursing team to see if PEP is available.
 If we are not available, go to an emergency room or your primary care provider right away.
+Our ability to provide PEP depends on staff availability.

 - Have you been sexually assaulted?